What Does it Take to Be an Insurance Sales Agent?

 - Group Insurance Special Agent

-Job Opportunities for Insurance Sales Agents
+Is There Job Demand for Insurance Sales Agents?

 The states with the most job growth for Insurance Sales Agent are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.

-Insurance Sales Agent Average Salary
+Insurance Sales Agent Salary

 Insurance Sales Agents who work in Massachusetts, Wisconsin, or Connecticut, make the highest salaries.